shawnyu5/executor.nvim/README.md

 # executor.nvim

-Compiles / executes the current file(s) based on file type.
+Compiles / executes the current file(s) based on file type in a new terminal tab and exits.

+Requires neovim >= 5.0

 ## Set up